 The dynamic and gestural marks that define my visual art arise from a desire to understand, and give form to, human connection.
 These images are collaborations with life models, artists, and other subjects, and their palpable energy has much to do with their sources of inspiration.
-In my work, I have pictured a range of unique individuals—including Ukrainian freedom fighters, an award-winning filmmaker, and the first-ever professional male Palestinian ballet dancer.
+In my work, I have pictured a range of unique individuals—including freedom fighters on location, an award-winning filmmaker, and the first-ever professional male Palestinian ballet dancer.
 I seek energy and immediacy in my work, and to that end I often draw in front of a live audience, in the highly expressive medium of charcoal.

 My work as an artist co-exists with my career in information technology, which continues to sustain my art-making.
 It was in 2011 that I left a job in IT and began to pursue art with a new energy and commitment, though the seed had been planted twenty years earlier.